abhisheksingh87/starter-cookbook/content/common/recipes.md

 ```bash
 $ hugo serve
 ```

-If you run into issues running Hugo, verify that you are using the same version that is used for the production cookbook: https://github.wellsfargo.com/APP4067/apptx-cookbook/blob/master/ci/Jenkinsfile.

 For advanced usage, you can check out the Hugo documentation [here](https://gohugo.io/getting-started/).

 ## Prepare Your Changes for Submission